 If a license is installed at this point, the wizard will then ask if a reconfigure or restart operation should be performed.
-If all license parameters are to take effect, the restart option should be chosen.
-It is recommended to always choose restart unless there is a reason why this is not appropriate.
+To ensure that the E10 can make use of the full capabilities of the license, the restart option should be chosen.